 Melrose, MA 02176-3113

-Council Priorities: Our priority is to support programs with public benefit that promote excellence, education, cultural diversity, inclusion and racial equity to foster a rich cultural life in Melrose.
-Priority is given to applications from Melrose organizations, individuals and organizers.
-We encourage and wish to support programs across all arts disciplines ? the visual arts, music, humanities, drama, public art, murals, installations, and interpretive sciences.
-Our goal is to provide financial support to a variety of projects that collectively appeal to the diverse population and cultures of our community – reaching adults of all ages, youth, children, families and seniors.
+Our priority is to support programs with public benefit that embody excellence, education, cultural diversity, inclusion, and racial equity to foster a vibrant cultural life in Melrose.
+Priority is given to applications from Melrose organizations, individuals, and organizers.
+We encourage and wish to support programs across all arts disciplines – visual arts, music, theater, dance, writing; projects in the humanities, history, local culture, and interpretive sciences.
+We encourage projects that are presented in a variety of accessible settings, including outdoors.
+We also prioritize projects that encourage community building, social engagement, and dialog.
+Our goal is to provide financial support to a variety of projects that collectively appeal to the diverse population and cultures of our community – reaching adults of all ages, youth, children, families, and seniors.
 We encourage first time applicants.
 We welcome inquiries for feedback before applying.
-Local Requirements: Applicants must have a date scheduled during the upcoming calendar year (January 1-December 31, 2022) with a secured local venue; include a letter from the venue to confirm the booking date.
-Out-of-city artists/presenters must include a letter from the local host organization confirming the date and location of the project.
+Local Requirements: Applicants must hold the scheduled event during the upcoming calendar year (January 1-December 31, 2024) at a local venue; Out-of-city artists/presenters are encouraged to provide proof of planning, including a letter from the local host organization confirming the date and location of the project.
 Due to limited funding, the Melrose Cultural Council grants only partial funds for a project.
 Programs must have additional sources of funding.
-Funds are given on a reimbursement basis.
+Funds are given on a direct grant basis.
 Applicants need to ensure venues and locations are ADA compliant.
 We do not accept requests for capital expenditures, individual scholarships, refreshments, or multi-year repeating programs.
 Additional Information: All applications must be submitted online; paper applications will not be accepted; Three pages of supplemental material can be submitted online.
 If needed, additional materials can be mailed to: Melrose City Hall, 562 Main Street, Melrose MA 02176.
 Inquiries are always welcome.
 Email email@example.com.